Etihad Arena: Concerts

 On 26 January 2023, the arena held Imagine Dragon's Mercury World Tour.
 It was the band's first concert in the city of Abu Dhabi.

 Guns N' Roses performed on June 1, 2023, many old songs were played for the first time in a long time (Anything Goes, Pretty Tied Up and Bad Obsession, Down on the Farm).

+On January 20, 2026, Linkin Park will play a show as part of the world tour promoting their comeback album, From Zero.